scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

 |`()`      | `Unit`                             |
 |`null`    | all other types                    |

-When they occur as members of a template, both forms of variable definition also introduce a getter function ´x´ which returns the value currently assigned to the variable, as well as a setter function `´x´_=` which changes the value currently assigned to the variable.
+When they occur as members of a template, both forms of variable definition also introduce a getter method ´x´ which returns the value currently assigned to the variable, as well as a setter method `´x´_=` which changes the value currently assigned to the variable.
-The functions have the same signatures as for a variable declaration.
+The methods have the same signatures as for a variable declaration.
-The template then has these getter and setter functions as members, whereas the original variable cannot be accessed directly as a template member.
+The template then has these getter and setter methods as members, whereas the original variable cannot be accessed directly as a template member.

 ###### Example